Dicky Barrett (trader)

-Richard "Dicky" Barrett (1807–1847) was one of the first European traders to be based in New Zealand.
+Richard Barrett (1807–1847) was one of the first European traders to be based in New Zealand.
 He lent his translation skills to help negotiate the first land purchases from Maori in New Plymouth and Wellington and became a key figure in the establishment of the settlement of New Plymouth.
 He was described by Edward Jerningham Wakefield, son of New Zealand Company founder Edward Gibbon Wakefield, as short, stout and "perfectly round all over" and fond of relating "wild adventures and hairbreadth 'scapes".

 Sailor, trader and whaler

 Barrett was born and raised in the slums of either Durham or Bermondsey, England He spent six years as a sailor and arrived in Taranaki from Sydney as a mate on the trading vessel Adventure in March 1828.
 He and captain John Agar "Jacky" Love established a trading post at Ngamotu (site of modern-day New Plymouth), trading muskets and trinkets for flax, maize, wheat and vegetables grown by local Te Atiawa Māori.
 The trading post attracted increasing numbers of passing ships.